 Top loin roasts, sirloin roasts, center loin chops, center rib chops, country-style ribs, and spare ribs.
 Proximate nutrients and minerals were analyzed from individual composites for both the raw and cooked preparations of top loin roasts, sirloin roasts, center loin chops, center rib chops, country-style ribs, and spare ribs.
 For these cuts, cholesterol, thiamin, niacin, and riboflavin were determined from the regional composites of the cooked samples.
 For some nutrients, values were imputed using established NDL procedures described above.
-Nutrient values for pantothenic acid, vitamin B{6} , and vitamin B{12} for these cooked cuts were imputed from the primary cuts prepared (cooked) in the same manner.
-Nutrient values (cholesterol, thiamin, niacin, and riboflavin, pantothenic acid, vitamin B{6} and vitamin B{12}) for the raw preparations were imputed from their cooked counterparts.
+Nutrient values for pantothenic acid, vitamin B6, and vitamin B12 for these cooked cuts were imputed from the primary cuts prepared (cooked) in the same manner.
+Nutrient values (cholesterol, thiamin, niacin, riboflavin, pantothenic acid, vitamin B6 and vitamin B12) for the raw preparations were imputed from their cooked counterparts.
 A commercial laboratory, whose analytical procedures were evaluated through the NFNAP process and found to be acceptable, performed tissue homogenization and nutrient analyses.

-Enhanced Pork Cuts
+Pork Cuts with Added Solution

-Enhanced pork is the process of adding non-meat ingredients to fresh pork to improve the eating quality of the final product where eating quality is defined as the juiciness, tenderness, and flavor of pork (National Pork Board, 1998).
-As meat producers increasingly raise leaner animals that contain significantly less fat, alternative processes are being developed to replace the flavor loss due to fat reduction and reduce moisture loss resulting from cooking.
-Enhancing the meat is one such process.
-Since SR did not provide data for the nutrient content of enhanced meat, a collaborative study was conducted by scientists at USDA, the University of Wisconsin, and the National Pork Board to determine the nutrient profile of the following enhanced products: shoulder blade steak, tenderloin, and top loin chops.
+Since meat producers are raising leaner animals that contain significantly less fat than in the past, alternative processes are being developed to replace the flavor loss due to fat reduction and to reduce moisture loss resulting from cooking.
+Adding solution to meat is one such process.
+Pork cuts with added solution contain non-meat ingredients to improve the eating quality of the final product where eating quality is defined as the juiciness, tenderness, and flavor of pork (National Pork Board, 1998).
+A collaborative study was conducted by scientists at USDA, the University of Wisconsin, and the National Pork Board to determine the nutrient profile of the following products containing added solution: shoulder blade steak, tenderloin, and top loin chops.
 This project was funded in part by the National Pork Board.
+Data for these pork cuts were disseminated in SR20 (2007).
+Updated data for pork top loin chops with added solution, both raw and cooked (broiled), were disseminated in SR 27(2014).

 Sampling.
-Three fresh, enhanced pork cuts were pre-ordered and purchased from 12 retail outlets using the nationwide sampling plan developed for NFNAP (Perry et al., 2003) and shipped frozen to the University of Wisconsin for trimming and preparation.
+Three fresh pork cuts with added solution (shoulder blade steak, tenderloin, and top loin chops) were pre-ordered and purchased from 12 retail outlets using the nationwide sampling plan developed for NFNAP (Perry et al., 2003) and shipped frozen to the University of Wisconsin for trimming and preparation.

 Preparation and analysis.
-Preparation, compositing, and nutrient analyses for enhanced versions of the shoulder blade steak, tenderloin, and top loin chops were similar to those described for natural fresh pork cuts (see above).
-Data for enhanced pork cuts were disseminated in SR20 (2007).
+Preparation, compositing, and nutrient analyses for these three cuts were similar to procedures described for natural fresh pork cuts (see above).